DocuSign Scam 2024: How to recognize it and what to do about it.

 For several years, scammers have been leveraging the growing popularity and convenience of online e-signature and contract platforms for their own illicit gains.
 Not surprisingly, the list of spoofed companies includes the most widely-used of them all—DocuSign.
 These fraudulent emails are particularly dangerous since many victims are already accustomed to trusting the platform with personal information - including social security numbers and bank routing numbers.

-Here at NOC Technology, we recently received a flurry. of these emails in inboxes across our business.
+Here at NOC Technology, we recently received a flurry of these emails in inboxes across our business.
 In this article, we will share our example of a DocuSign email phishing attack, how to identify a DocuSign scam, and how to report this email fraud to the appropriate parties.

 DocuSign Phishing Email Example

-In December 2023, several NOC Technology users received an email from “DocuShared ® Review” with the subject line: “Action required: DocuShared ® to NOC email address.”
+Several NOC Technology users received an email from “DocuShared ® Review” with the subject line: “Action required: DocuShared ® to NOC email address.”
 Upon opening the email, the recipients discovered (what appeared to be) a very standard DocuSign email, complete with DocuSign’s recognizable wordmark logo, blue envelope screen, and yellow “Review Document” button.

 Phishing Lures: The Scammer’s Methods.